parogers/mpu-6000-lib/README.md

 On a Raspberry PI B+ (v1.2), with default I2C settings, I'm able to average about 750 samples per second.

+# License

+The code and example scripts are released under the [GPLv3 license](LICENSE).

 # CLI Usage

 You can use the capture script if you just want to log data directly: